 As soon as you see one of these pinholes, don't wait and definitely don't launder again (it will just make the hole larger).
 There are some pretty easy ways to repair or disguise pinholes in t-shirts and knit tops.

 - I love Stitch Witchery for many things, including repairing t-shirts.
 Using the ultra-light version, cut a piece a bit bigger than the hole and place it on the inside of the shirt.
 Then cut a piece a very lightweight fabric stabilizer (this is a good one for knits) a bit bigger than the Stitch Witchery.
 With a dampened pressing cloth (just spray with water, no need to get soaking wet) and your iron on the medium or wool setting, press your iron over the layers (don't rub).
 Flip the shirt right-side-out, adjust the weave with your fingers to close the hole a bit, and press again with the iron.
 This isn't the best for tissue-weight or sheer/slub-knit t-shirts, but works for most knits.

-- If you're comfortable with a needle and thread, visit YouTube where there's many video tutorials showing you how to darn a hole in your t-shirt.
+- If you're comfortable with a needle and thread, visit YouTube where there are many video tutorials showing you how to darn a hole in your t-shirt.
 You'll want a thin needle and non-shiny thread the same color as your shirt.
 This is a great option for thin or dressy knits as it doesn't add any bulk.

 And if you have any hacks that have proven successful (and haven't left gummy residue all over your favorite jeans) do share in the comments below!